1920s Phoenix

 Other Ways to Keep Cool

-Other ways how people stayed cool would be to hang around one of he city’s especially built water fountains (pic 4 above.
-These fountains were designed to be like water-troughs approx. 2ft x 4ft wide and 2 to 3 feet deep where people could grab a cool drink and many, especially the children would dunk their heads (and more) into the cool shallow pool to get some relief.
+Other ways how people stayed cool would be to hang around one of the city’s especially built water fountains (pic 4 above).
+These fountains were designed to be like water-troughs approximately 2ft x 4ft wide and 2 to 3 feet deep where people could grab a cool drink.
+Many, especially children, would dunk their heads (and more) into the cool shallow pool to get some relief from the desert heat.

-It was not unusual to see several people taking a nap on grassy grounds under the cool plumage of shady trees on warm afternoon days (pic 6 above).
+Finally, it was not unusual to see several people taking a nap on grassy grounds under the cool plumage of shady trees on warm afternoon days (pic 6 above).
+It was one of the simplest and most natural ways to stay cool before air conditioning became common. (pic 4) served both as drinking stations and makeshift splash pads, especially for children.

 Sean Gresin